Don’t be afraid to use these medications as you quit smoking.

 “The meds are addictive.”

 The amount of nicotine in FDA-approved nicotine replacement medications is less than the amount in cigarettes.
 Also, the way your body absorbs the nicotine from nicotine replacement therapy is very different.
 Most people taper off these medications over a two- to three-month period.
 Few people want to keep using them longer than that, but if necessary it is safe to use them for a longer period in some cases.
-If you have questions about the quit-smoking medications that you are using, talk to your doctor or look for a support group or counselor who can help you figure out the nuances of your nicotine addiction.
+If you have questions about the quit-smoking medications that you are using, talk to your doctor, or look for a support group or counselor who can help you understand the details of your nicotine addiction.

 “Using meds is a sign of weakness.”